philpw99/stash4deovr/README.md

 The benefit is that while I can finally implement the changes, I was also able to make my code shorter and better.
 Today my added code is actually tiny, but works well with most video players.

 ### Which video player is compatible with this Stash build?
-The list is current not complete, please send me messages, I will add them to it.
+The list is current not complete, please send me a [message here](https://github.com/philpw99/stash4deovr/discussions), I will add them to it.

  | Player Name | Platform | Browsing | Video Playing | Notes |
  | --- | :---: | :---: | :---: | :--- |